Slamy/Yaumataca/doc/adding_gamepads.md

     Report: 01 80 80
     Report: 03 80 80

-This is a good thing.
+This is a good thing!
 This is an indication that your gamepad is providing reports of some sort without requesting it to do so via non-standard methods.
 The output you see is a hex representation of the HID report.
 Bits are flipping when you press buttons.